riazarbi/dissertation/README.md

 All stages of the data collection and transformation will be transparently documented and source code will be made avaialble on a GitHub hosted repository.

-All raw data wll be programmatically extracted from a Bloomberg Terminal using the Excel Add-In.
+All raw data will be programmatically extracted from a Bloomberg Terminal using the Excel Add-In.
 Validation of this data will be conducted by randomly selecting ten financial reports from the universe and cross-checking the contents of those financials against the raw data.

 All data cleaning and interpolation will be done using the dplyr and tidyr packages in the R statistical computing language.